Daethyra/Splunk-DVWA/README.md

 - [x] Find where DVWA stores database logs
 - [x] Decide whether to use PHPIDS in tandem with Splunk

-- [ ] Create a script to automate the installation of a Splunk Forwarder
-  - [ ] Add command to `compose.yml`: `sh -c "install-splunk-forwarder.sh && echo 'Splunk Forwarder Installed'"`
-  - [ ] NOTE: DVWA doesn't have `wget` or `curl`, but has `dpkg`.
-It may be best to just download the forwarder file onto the host before mounting it directly in `compose.yml` with a volume command like: volumes: `/home/kali/Desktop/splunk_forwarder/splunkforwarder-9.2.1-78803f08aabb-linux-2.6-amd64.deb:/opt/splunkforwarder-9.2.1-78803f08aabb-linux-2.6-amd64.deb`

 Part 2: